nithamitabh/Bridgecom/README.md

 ## Future Work 🧑‍🏭
 - Implement a more robust sign language recognition model.
 - Improve the accuracy and speed of the TTS and STS modules.
-- Expand the project to support multiple languages and dialects.
+- Expand project to support multiple languages and dialects.

 ## Contributing 🎮
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for discussion.